The Covid-19 Roadmap: Towards Global Economic Chaos and Societal Destruction

 While these flawed official statistics used to “measure” the spread of the virus are meaningless, they have nonetheless been used to support the ongoing fear and disinformation campaign.

-It is now confirmed beyond doubt that the Reverse Transcription-Polymerase Chain Reaction Test (RT-PCR) used to estimate COVID-19 positive cases is meaningless.
+It is now confirmed that the Reverse Transcription-Polymerase Chain Reaction Test (RT-PCR) used to estimate COVID-19 positive cases is questionable.
 It cannot detect or identify the virus.
-What it detects are particles or fragments of numerous viruses including the common cold (corona beta) and seasonal influenza (viruses A and B)
+What it detects are particles or fragments of the virus.

 PCR- Positive does not imply Covid-19 Positive.
-The statistics derived from the PCR test do not measure “confirmed cases”.
+The statistics derived from the PCR test do not adequately measure “confirmed cases”.
 The PCR Test does not provide the statistics required (by policy-makers and national health authorities) to assess the number of people infected.
+Moreover, according to the CDC “a positive [covid-19] infection” could be the result of “co-infection with other viruses… The agent detected may not be the cause disease”.

-While these flawed official statistics used to “measure” the spread of the viral infection are meaningless, they have nonetheless been used to support the ongoing fear and disinformation campaign.
+While these official statistics used to “measure” the spread of the viral infection are flawed, they have nonetheless been used to support the ongoing fear and disinformation campaign.

-Because the PCR Test is faulty and invalid as a means of identifying the spread of the virus, which means that ALL MAJOR DECISIONS taken by the WHO and national governments since late January 2020 (supported by faulty statistics) are invalid.
+Because the PCR Test is faulty as a means of identifying the spread of the virus, major decisions taken by the WHO and national governments since late January 2020 (supported by faulty statistics) are potentially invalid.
 Moreover, official reports including the WHO confirm that Covid-19 is not a killer virus, it has features similar to seasonal influenza.

 The Roadmap towards Economic Chaos and Societal Destruction